-Equation (P) is the Bellman equation for the value function of type A. The way the program has been set up, type A chooses foreign market participation $\psi$ , consumption levels $c_s^B$ , and the expected lifetime utility levels she promises to type B in each state, $w_s^B$ , to maximize lifetime utility subject to the constraints.
-In particular, (PK) is the "promisekeeping constraint," which ensures that type B does get the expected utility she has been promised in the previous period.
-The following S constraints, $(PC^B)$ , are the participation constraints of type B. These are recursive representations of the general participation constraint, (3), for each state of nature.
-Intuitively, the risk sharing contract $(c_s^B, w_s^B)$ offered to agent B in each state s should be such that the agent is willing to stay in the risk sharing relationship given the outside option of consuming her endowment from that period on.
-The parameter $\gamma \leq 1$ is meant to measure the quality of domestic institutions. $(PC^A)$ are the participation constraints of type A. The condition (INS) prevents type A from taking on negative amounts of foreign insurance.
+Equation (P) is the Bellman equation for the value function of type A. The way the program has been set up, type A chooses foreign market participation ψ , consumption levels c_s^B , and the expected lifetime utility levels she promises to type B in each state, w_s^B , to maximize lifetime utility subject to the constraints.
+In particular, (PK) is the promise-keeping constraint, which ensures that type B does get the expected utility she has been promised in the previous period.
+The following S constraints, (PC^B) , are the participation constraints of type B. These are recursive representations of the general participation constraint, equation (3), for each state of nature.
+Intuitively, the risk-sharing contract (c_s^B, w_s^B) offered to agent B in each state s should be such that the agent is willing to stay in the risk-sharing relationship given the outside option of consuming her endowment from that period on.
+The parameter $\gamma \leq 1$ is meant to measure the quality of domestic institutions.
+(PC^{A}) are the participation constraints of type A. The condition (INS) prevents type A from taking on negative amounts of foreign insurance.
 The last two constraints restrict the policy functions to the feasible set.
-Compared to the canonical version of the model, type A's option to insure in the foreign markets introduces another control variable, the optimal foreign market participation $\psi$ .
+Compared with the canonical version of the model, type A's option to insure in the foreign markets introduces another control variable, the optimal foreign market participation Ψ .